TheJamesH/Realtime-DeepDream/README.md

 (note that the deepdream frame also is morphed based on the total oprical flow over time since the deepdream process was started)

-This processes is heavely GPU intensinve.
+This script is heavely GPU intensinve.
 Iterations can be kept low in the deepdream process since the frameblending creates a feedback loop.
 Input with small amounts of motion can build up a heavely processed image over time.

 Demonstration: https://youtu.be/FgMyknPBaFo